Asian shares climb on dovish Fed, but Brexit hurdle looms

 Traders say a hung parliament or a victory for the main opposition Labour Party could cause huge disruptions because Labour is promising another referendum on membership of the bloc.

-The euro EUR=EBS traded at $1.11405, close to a five-week high before a European Central Bank meeting later on Thursday where policymakers are expected to keep rates on hold.
+The euro EUR=EBS rose 0.1% to $1.1142, close to a five-week high before a European Central Bank meeting later on Thursday where policymakers are expected to keep rates on hold.

 U.S. President Donald Trump is expected to meet Thursday with top advisers to discuss tariffs on nearly $160 billion of Chinese consumer goods that are scheduled to take effect on Dec.
 15, three sources told Reuters.